lordofscripts/caesarx/docs/CIPHER_AFFINE.md

 * `-demo` a demonstration of a round-trip encryption/decryption
 * `-ngram M` (**encryption only**) remove spaces from encrypted output and make groups of "M" characters separated by "·".
 "M" can be an integer between 2 and 5.
+* `-tabula` prints the Tabula Recta for the selected Alpha and A, B coefficients.
 * `-F` to indicate the free argument(s) is/are filenames (encrypt/decrypt FILES).
 Without
 	this option, the free argument is a string to be encrypted/decrypted.